alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/04/pipelines-for-dotnet.md

 ### nuget push

-Upload a package to a NuGet server, private or public, so it can be used by other people.
+Uploads the package to a NuGet server, private or public, so it can be used by other people.

 Command line: `dotnet nuget push`